 \subsection{Radar Sensing Performance}

-Performance of the radar waveform can be measured in terms of local accuracy and global accuracy.
-Focusing on the mainlobe of the delay-Doppler plane, we can analyse the local accuracy.
-It is measured by the delay resolution and the Doppler resolution.
+The range and velocity (or equivalently, delay and Doppler) estimation capabilities of a radar waveform can be measured in terms of local accuracy and global accuracy.
+Focusing on the mainlobe of the delay-Doppler profile, i.e., the ambiguity function (AF), we can analyse the local accuracy, i.e., the delay resolution and the Doppler resolution.
 The Doppler resolution is determined by the overall time duration of the signal and, it remains constant if the time duration of the waveforms are constant.
 On the other hand, the radar delay resolution is directly related to the mean square bandwidth of the radar signal under a pulse compression system.
 The higher the mean square bandwidth, the higher the delay resolution.
 Therefore, we consider the mean square bandwidth to asses the radar local performance.
 Focusing on the rest of the delay-Doppler plane we can analyse the global accuracy of radar sensing.
 It describes the accuracy of target detection in the presence of clutter and this can be measured by false alarm rate and miss-detection probability.
 When the transmit power remains the same, as is the case for all the waveforms discussed in this paper, the miss-detection probability will be almost the same for a given threshold.